cweems/serviceworkers/PITCHME.md

 * OK quality internet, but with inconsistent access.
 * Load times and data use matter, but we're not rationing kilobytes.
 ---
+# Examples Where a Service Worker Could Help
+---
+* A GetCalFresh applicant has a smartphone, but no data plan.
+They start their application on the wifi network at their public library, but need to leave before they can finish.

+* A service worker + a single page app could display the additional questions, store responses, and sync data when a connection becomes available.